openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 +--------------+-------+------+------------+-------------------------------------------------------------+
 | tcdm_addr_p3 |  19:0 |   RW |        0x0 | Sets the address to be used on TCDM 3                       |
 +--------------+-------+------+------------+-------------------------------------------------------------+

+There are 4 control regsisters (1 for each of te multiplier units) the bits in these registers will configure the multipler operation.

 M0_M0_CONTROL offset = 0x10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~